Popular Mobilization Forces: Equipment

 Popular Mobilization Forces fire a mortar during the Hawija offensive in 2017.

 The equipment of the Popular Mobilization Forces is a major issue.
 At the end of January 2015, a video showed a large Kata'ib Hezbollah convoy transporting several American-made military vehicles, including an M1 Abrams Tank, M113 armoured personnel carriers, Humvees, and MRAP vehicles as well as Iranian-made Safir 4×4s and technicals with Kata'ib Hezbollah's flags flying.
 According to some sources, the Iraqi government is supplying U.S.-provided military equipment to the militias.
 Iraqi minister of transportation, and the head of the Badr Organization, Hadi Al-Amiri criticized the U.S. for the lack of providing arms.
 On the other hand, U.S. officials argue that the operators of heavy weapons allegedly taken over by Kata'ib Hezbollah were regular Iraqi soldiers who raised the Hezbollah flag merely in solidarity with the militant group, while the same source acknowledged that it is generally difficult to monitor U.S.-made weapons.

 Alongside U.S.-made military equipment handed over to or fallen into the hands of Popular Mobilization Forces, Iran is a major supplier.
 According to some sources, in 2014 Tehran sold Baghdad nearly $10 billion worth of weapons and hardware.
 Furthermore, there is a daily supply of Iranian weapons, including Iranian-made 106 mm anti-tank guns as well as 120 mm, 82 mm and 60 mm mortars.

 In May 2015, the United States started delivering about $1.6 billion worth of military equipment under the supervision of the Government of Iraq.
 According to some sources, the major beneficiaries of the weapons deliveries are to be the Popular Mobilization Forces.

 Heavy armour seemed to be operated by Popular Mobilization Forces in the operations surrounding the battle of Mosul.

 History and major engagements

+A sniper with a SVD rifle during the battle of Tal Afar.
+The PMF were an important factor for the Iraqi government's victory over the Islamic State in the war in Iraq and the more global war on the militant group.

 The Popular Mobilization Forces have been involved in several battles of the military intervention against the Islamic State of Iraq and the Levant since their founding, the most important being the Second Battle of Tikrit.
 After the end of the battle of Tikrit, the complex of occupation forces handed over security issues to local police and security forces.

-On Monday April 6, 2015, Iraqi Prime Minister Haider al-Abadi said that, while being heavily involved in the conquest of Tikrit, the Popular Mobilization Forces will not join the planned Mosul conquest.
+On Monday April 6, 2015, Iraqi prime minister Haider al-Abadi said that, while being heavily involved in the conquest of Tikrit, the Popular Mobilization Forces will not join the planned Mosul conquest.
 This statement was reversed in March 2016, when al-Abadi reportedly rejected calls by Nineveh's provincial council to prohibit Popular Mobilization Forces from taking part in retaking Mosul.